 Research that we carried out in 2013 showed that 43% of people who slept rough for the first time had problems with alcohol or drug use.
 For some people that was a contributing factor to them becoming homeless; for others, it was a symptom of trying to cope with other problems that they faced.

-New research from St Mungo’s investigates the growing number of people sleeping rough who are living with, and dying of, preventable drug and alcohol problems.
+Research from St Mungo’s investigates the growing number of people sleeping rough who are living with, and dying of, preventable drug and alcohol problems.
 The research finds that 12,000 people sleeping rough, or at risk of doing so, missed out on life-saving drug and alcohol treatment in 2018/19.

 Poor mental health is widespread among people who are homeless or sleeping rough.
 Over 40% of people we work with have a mental health issue.
 Many, however, may never have had access to adequate treatment or support.